Blog

 That's just one problem that comes with a poor employee onboarding experience, and it's one that causes deal-breaking difficulties for new employees, and just as importantly, IT leaders in the IT service management (ITSM) department.

 Ninety-three percent of employers said that a good onboarding experience is critical for retention of new employees, according to market share data from Finances Online.
-The total cost of voluntary turnover in 2020?
-An enormous estimate of $630 billion.
+In 2025 SkillCycle estimated that if just 10 employees in your organization quit in a year, annual costs to the company due to attrition could range from $250,000 to $1 million.

 Statistics from a year prior showed that onboarding, which includes setting up applications, documentation, and more runs about $3,000 per employee.